Ebubekir-Tas/Pokemon-Battle/README.md

   - App is small, not going to be built upon, pure convenience

 For sake of time didn't include:
-- More than options than pokemon 1-9
+- More than options than pokemon 1-9 (i.e 11-19 not available)
    - Would simply require a parameter for the urls to fetch from and evolution chains from the pokemon API for the pokemon battle logic
 - loading state for fetches (loading, success, onError, etc)
 - unit tests